upgradelabs/invoicexpress-api/README.md

 ## 5 - Messages

 By default all Error / Success messages are returned in XML format.
-If you wish to change to JSON, just add the `setMsgErrorFormat()` and pass the JSON flag:
+If you wish to change to JSON, just add the `setMsgErrorFormat()` method and pass the JSON flag:

 ```php
 .....